 - Also, our office offers a grant editing service for researchers submitting proposals to tri-council or any other funding agency.
 For more information, please contact email@example.com.

 - Recently received news and updates are posted below and sent via email to our LISTSERV.
-To join click here.
+Fill out this form to sign up.

 Comprehensive funding opportunities may be searched through these links: